-- (a) Subject to the applicable contributory drainage area limitation specified at Subsection 21-42.4o2; - (b) Designed to infiltrate into the subsoil; - (c) Designed with underdrains; - (d) Designed to maintain at least a ten-foot-wide area of native vegetation along at least 50% of the shoreline and to include a stormwater runoff retention component designed to capture stormwater runoff for beneficial reuse, such as irrigation; - (e) Designed with a slope of less than 2%; - (f) Designed with a slope of equal to or greater than 2%; - (g) Manufactured treatment devices that meet the definition of green infrastructure at Subsection 21-42.2; - (h) Manufactured treatment devices that do not meet the definition of green infrastructure at Subsection 21-42.2.
+- (a) subject to the applicable contributory drainage area limitation specified at Section 21-42.4.0.2; - (b) designed to infiltrate into the subsoil; - (c) designed with underdrains; - (d) designed to maintain at least a 10-foot wide area of native vegetation along at least 50 percent of the shoreline and to include a stormwater runoff retention component designed to capture stormwater runoff for beneficial reuse, such as irrigation;

-Table 3
+- (e) designed with a slope of less than two percent; - (f) designed with a slope of equal to or greater than two percent; - (g) manufactured treatment devices that meet the definition of green infrastructure at Section 21-42.2; - (h) manufactured treatment devices that do not meet the definition of green infrastructure at Section 21-42.2 .

-BMPs for Groundwater Recharge, Stormwater Runoff Quality, and/or Stormwater Runoff Quantity only with a Waiver or Variance from N.J.A.C.
+Table 3 BMPs for Groundwater Recharge, Stormwater Runoff Quality, and/or Stormwater Runoff Quantity only with a Waiver or Variance from N.J.A.C.
 7:8-5.3

-Best Management Practice Stormwater Runoff Quality TSS Removal Rate (percent) Stormwater Runoff Quantity Groundwater Recharge Minimum Separation from Seasonal High- Water Table (feet)
+Best Management Practice Stormwater Runoff Quality TSS Removal Rate (percent) Stormwater Runoff Quantity Groundwater Recharge Minimum Separation from Seasonal High Water Table (feet)

-Blue roof 0% Yes No N/A
+Blue Roof 0 Yes No N/A

-Extended detention basin 40% to 60% Yes No 1
+Extended Detention Basin 40-60 Yes No 1

-Manufactured treatment device ^(h) 50% or 80% No No Dependent upon the device
+Manufactured Treatment Device(h) 50 or 80 No No Dependent upon the device

-Sand filter ^(c) 80% Yes No 1
+Sand Filter ^(c) 80 Yes No 1

-Subsurface gravel wetland 90% No No 1
+Subsurface Gravel Wetland 90 No No 1

-Wet pond 50% to 90% Yes No N/A
+Wet Pond 50-90 Yes No N/A